Mods-Stardew-Valley/Gifts-from-Friends-Compilation/README.md

 ✔ Compatible with existing saves

-###### Containing the Mods
+### Containing the Mods
-[spoiler]
-[list=1]
--  v1.0.1 - Gifts from Abigail - Spooky Mail and Cave Loot from a Goth Girl
--  v1.0.2 - Gifts from Alex - Meals and Motivation for Hard Work
--  v1.3.0 - Gifts from Caroline - Teas and Gardening
--  v1.0.2 - Gifts from Clint - Forged Through Friendship
--  v1.0.1 - Gifts from Demetrius - Field Research Deliveries
--  v1.1.1 - Gifts from Dwarf - Treasures of the Deep
--  v1.0.0 - Gifts from Elliott - A Writers Keepsakes
--  v1.2.0 - Gifts from Emilly - Spiritual Vibes and Handmade Styles
--  v1.2.0 - Gifts from Evelyn - A Garden of Memories
--  v1.0.2 - Gifts from George - A Rough Kindness
--  v1.0.0 - Gifts from Grandpas [Compilation Exclusive]
--  v1.0.0 - Gifts from Gus - Bar Talk and Homemade Food
--  v1.0.0 - Gifts from Haley - Flowers Sunshine and Sweet Moments
--  v1.0.0 - Gifts from Harvey - A Doctors Care
--  v1.2.0 - Gifts from Jas - Cute Letters and Nature Gifts
--  v1.0.1 - Gifts from Jodi - Homemade Family Meals
--  v1.0.1 - Gifts from Kent - Practical Gifts and Usefull Surprises
--  v1.0.1 - Gifts from Krobus - A Gentle Shadow of the Sewers
--  v1.2.1 - Gifts from Leah - Nature Gifts and Inspired Art
--  v1.4.0 - Gifts from Lewis - Mayors Luxuries
--  v1.1.0 - Gifts from Linus - Simple Living and Nature's Gifts
--  v1.2.1 - Gifts from Marlon - Adventurer Gear and Dungeon Supplies
--  v1.2.0 - Gifts from Marnie - Cozy Farm Gifts and Animal Care
--  v1.1.1 - Gifts from Pam - Roadside Finds Useful Tools
--  v1.1.0 - Gifts from Pierre - Fresh Seeds and Farm Supplies
--  v1.1.0 - Gifts from Robin - Crafts and Carpentry
--  v1.0.1 - Gifts from Sam - Friendship Mixtape
--  v1.0.2 - Gifts from Sandy - Oasis Supplies
--  v1.0.1 - Gifts from Sebastian - Hello...
-Farmer
--  v1.0.2 - Gifts from Shane - One Letter at a Time
--  v1.3.0 - Gifts from Vincent - Playful Letters and Random Gifts
--  v1.0.1 - Gifts from Willy - Fisherman's Tales and Fishing Gear
--  v1.1.0 - Gifts from Wizard - Arcane Gifts and Mystical Items
--  v1.1.1 - Gifts from Your Beloved
-[/spoiler]

-[line]
+v1.0.1 - Gifts from Abigail - Spooky Mail and Cave Loot from a Goth Girl v1.0.2 - Gifts from Alex - Meals and Motivation for Hard Work v1.3.0 - Gifts from Caroline - Teas and Gardening v1.0.2 - Gifts from Clint - Forged Through Friendship v1.0.1 - Gifts from Demetrius - Field Research Deliveries v1.1.1 - Gifts from Dwarf - Treasures of the Deep v1.0.0 - Gifts from Elliott - A Writers Keepsakes v1.2.0 - Gifts from Emilly - Spiritual Vibes and Handmade Styles v1.2.0 - Gifts from Evelyn - A Garden of Memories v1.0.2 - Gifts from George - A Rough Kindness v1.0.0 - Gifts from Grandpas [Compilation Exclusive] v1.0.0 - Gifts from Gus - Bar Talk and Homemade Food v1.0.0 - Gifts from Haley - Flowers Sunshine and Sweet Moments v1.0.0 - Gifts from Harvey - A Doctors Care v1.2.0 - Gifts from Jas - Cute Letters and Nature Gifts v1.0.1 - Gifts from Jodi - Homemade Family Meals v1.0.1 - Gifts from Kent - Practical Gifts and Usefull Surprises v1.0.1 - Gifts from Krobus - A Gentle Shadow of the Sewers v1.2.1 - Gifts from Leah - Nature Gifts and Inspired Art v1.5.0 - Gifts from Lewis - Mayors Luxuries v1.1.0 - Gifts from Linus - Simple Living and Nature's Gifts v1.2.1 - Gifts from Marlon - Adventurer Gear and Dungeon Supplies v1.2.0 - Gifts from Marnie - Cozy Farm Gifts and Animal Care v1.1.1 - Gifts from Pam - Roadside Finds Useful Tools v1.1.0 - Gifts from Pierre - Fresh Seeds and Farm Supplies v1.1.0 - Gifts from Robin - Crafts and Carpentry v1.0.1 - Gifts from Sam - Friendship Mixtape v1.0.2 - Gifts from Sandy - Oasis Supplies v1.0.1 - Gifts from Sebastian - Hello...
+Farmer v1.0.2 - Gifts from Shane - One Letter at a Time v1.3.0 - Gifts from Vincent - Playful Letters and Random Gifts v1.0.1 - Gifts from Willy - Fisherman's Tales and Fishing Gear v1.1.0 - Gifts from Wizard - Arcane Gifts and Mystical Items v1.2.0 - Gifts from Your Beloved

 All these mods are tested and fully functional.
 They can be downloaded one by one or as a complete package.
 More mods will be added in the future to complete the entire collection of game characters, and the mods will also be individually updated with internal improvements and more translated languages.
 As the project is updated, this package will also be updated.